jaredkgrove/wikihow/README.md

 ## Code of Conduct

 Everyone interacting in the Wikihow project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'immutable-founder-5073'/wikihow/blob/master/CODE_OF_CONDUCT.md).

-## Project Notes

-What website will you be scraping? wikihow.com
-What will you need to do with the data you return from scraping? create category instances (should I create topic classes right away or after user selection?)
-What classes will you be using?
-Scraper class (separate scraper classes for main page, category page, and topic page?), cli class, category class, topic class
-What will be the flow of displaying data for your application. ex How will your CLI portion work.
-Ask user to select a category.
-Scrape category page for how-to topics, ask user to select topic.
-Scrape topic page for methods.
-Ask user to select method.
-Show Method steps to user.
-How will you display data one level deep to the user?
-What will need to be in your README file?
-An explanation of how to use the program?